 - Public health minimum PTE Academic score: 74

-For more information, visit the Public Health department page.
+For more information, visit the Public Health website.